PolMine/RcppCWB/cran-comments.md

 ## Downstream dependencies

-I have also checked downstream dependencies using revdepcheck::revdep_check().
+I have also checked RcppCWB v0.2.8 against the polmineR package, the existing reverse dependency at this time.
 I did not see WARNINGs, or NOTEs, or ERRORs.